yuriuliam/react-vite-app-template/README.md

    2. `PNPM ^8.14.1`
 2. Run `pnpm install`
 3. Make a copy of `.env` and name it `.env.local`
-4. Run `pnpm dev` to start de application locally.
+4. Run `pnpm dev` to start de Application locally.

 ## Credits